semaphoreci/docs/github-semaphore-2-connection_5c5c42fe2c7d3a66e32e214a.md

 ```

 This means that Semaphore can't fetch `.semaphore/semaphore.yml` file from the
 repository.
-To do that Semaphore is using credentials from the person who added
+To do that, Semaphore is using GitHub credentials of the person who added
 the project to Semaphore.
 If this person no longer has access to the repository
 on GitHub, please contact Semaphore support, with information who should be the
-owner of the project now.
+new owner of the project.